massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_05_lab_ak.md

     cd ~/clouddrive/ipcheck
     ```

-1. Enter the following command, and then select Enter to create a new .NET Core console application in the current directory:
+1. Enter the following command, and then select Enter to create a new .NET console application in the current directory:

     ```
     dotnet new console --output . --name ipcheck